 Migraine headaches are a serious pain condition that affects an estimated 39 million people in the U.S. The tricky thing with treating migraine headaches is that each headache can be as different as the person experiencing it.
 Many people become frustrated with medical interventions that cause serious side effects without much benefit.
-Botox for migraines can be an excellent treatment option for the refractory, stubborn symptoms of both acute and chronic migraines.
-Here are answers to some of the most frequently asked questions about Botox for migraines.
+Botulinum for migraines can be an excellent treatment option for the refractory, stubborn symptoms of both acute and chronic migraines.
+Here are answers to some of the most frequently asked questions about Botulinum for migraines.

-1. What are Botox injections for migraines?
+1. What are Botulinum injections for migraines?

-Botox for migraines is a minimally invasive treatment option that helps to alleviate symptoms and reduce the frequency of chronic migraines.
+Botulinum for migraines is a minimally invasive treatment option that helps to alleviate symptoms and reduce the frequency of chronic migraines.

-Botox injections use onabotulinumtoxin A, also known as the botulinum toxin.
+Botulinum injections use onabotulinumtoxin A, also known as the botulinum toxin.
 They can be injected in small amounts to certain points in the head to treat:

 - Tension headaches